Six acting judges added to Grand Court bench

 The new judges have served in Cayman and overseas and bring a variety of experience to the local court.

-Justice Marlene Carter was the former director of public prosecutions in Trinidad and Tobago and has been at both the public bar and the private bar in the Cayman Islands.
-She was appointed as an acting Puisne judge of the Eastern Caribbean Supreme Court in 2013.
+Justice Marlene Carter formerly worked in the office of the director of public prosecutions in Trinidad and Tobago and has been at both the public bar and the private bar in the Cayman Islands.
+She was appointed as a Puisne judge of the Eastern Caribbean Supreme Court in January 2014.

 After 20 years in practice in London, Roger Chapple was appointed Assistant Judge Advocate General of Her Majesty’s Forces.
 In 2004 he was appointed a Circuit Judge and a Senior Circuit Judge in 2007.